neuromodulation/py_neuromodulation/docs/source/usage.rst

            "mne_connectivity": true
    }

-Oscillatory Features
+Oscillatory features
 ~~~~~~~~~~~~~~~~~~~~

-Frequency Band specification
+Frequency band specification
 """"""""""""""""""""""""""""

 Frequency bands are specified in the settings within a dictionary of frequency band names and a list of lower and upper band ranges.
 The supplied frequency ranges can be utilized by different feature modalities, e.g. fft, coherence, sharpwave etc.

 .. code-block:: json